fxxrytail/skzcode/content/support/skz-comeback/index.md

 Follow {{< a "Billboard SKZ" "https://twitter.com/billboardskz" >}} for _Billboard_ US/PR updates and guides for Stray Kids.

-{{< tweet 1866133421602513397 >}}

 # Guide for Sales and Apps

 ## Korean Digital Sales
-### For Special Album "HOP" fanbases are not focused on k-digital streaming but feel free to stream if you want to.
-You may read this part for future comeback.

 Korean digital sale is a BIG part of **_Music Show Win_**.
 It's also a big factor in **_Award Ceremonies_** (ceremonies to award music, performances, artist of the year and more).
 To get a big digital sale point, STAYs are encouraged to stream the title track in a playlist and/or download the title track.
 Download counts as multiple streams.
 STAYs may stream on **MelOn, Genie, Flo, or Bugs.** Some of it needs verified account but some don't.
 You may buy your own verified account and streaming pass by yourself or you may stream for **free** by joining a digital streaming team that is funded by STAYs' donations.
 You may also donate any amount, it will be a big help!